npm/rfcs/accepted/0015-add-restricted-versions-handling.md

 package are restricted by a security policy.

-Introduce a new 403 error in the case that a forbidden package was requested and blocked by the security proxy.
+Introduce a new 403 error in the case that a forbidden package was requested and blocked by a server-side policy.

 If no manifest was found under the versions object of the packument, then verify if the package is forbidden under the new restrictedVersions object.